zhanglx13/CS375_Compilers_Autograder/rubrics_p3_parsing_trivb.md

 3. Each time a rule is reduced, which rule it is, and the complete contents of the state stack afterward.

+Read the [Bison manual](https://www.gnu.org/software/bison/manual/) chapter 8.4 for more details.

 ### Bad Programming Styles